 These rates are estimates based on MoneyGeek's analysis of small businesses with two employees across 79 major industries.
 Actual rates vary based on your business location, industry risk factors, claims history, coverage limits and individual insurer underwriting criteria.
 Contact insurers directly for personalized quotes.

 While workers' compensation is required, your company might need additional insurance.
-Here are
+Here are other types of coverage:

 Best Louisiana Workers’ Comp Insurance Reviews